latpong22/GoGuardian_Depose/README.md

 Step 2
 Put that IP into your chromebook DNS settings.

+Step 3
+Go to chrome-extension://haldlgldplgnggkjaafhelgiaglafanh

+Step 4
+Flip the "allow file access" switch to trigger a reset and redownload of the blocking and enforcment policy

 # Method 3 Rooted Android + VPN + Root Module